IshitaDhoot/MiniPlaces/README.md

 The original image resolution for images in MiniPlaces is 128x128.
 To make the training feasible, the data loader reduces the image resolution to 32x32. dataloader.py will also download the full dataset the first time you run train_miniplaces.py.

-predict.py asks the trained model to predict the following images:
+predict.py asks the trained model to predict the label of the following images:

 <img src = "test_model.png" width = "1000">